Actindo-AG/Documentation/PIM/API/04_RetrieveEntityData.md

 ### Get entity data

 Get all data for a specific entity, for example, a product.
-If it is a master product, all its variants, including their IDs, are listed.
+If it is a master product, all its variants are listed, including their IDs.
 If it is a variant product, its master product and its defining values are listed.

 **Endpoint**: /Actindo.Modules.Actindo.PIM.PIM.get